 Tetard is the subject of a book by the Kingsbridge Historical Society’s founder, the Reverend William Tieck.
 In this book, America’s Debt to John Peter Tetard, Tieck describes Tetard’s home as “located within the triangle formed by modern Kingsbridge Terrace (the old Boston Post Road), Sedgwick Avenue, and Perot Street.”
 This location in Kingsbridge Heights would have certainly commanded a fine “prospect.”
 Visitors to the school would have had a view of Marble Hill and Inwood below with Spuyten Duyvil Hill and the Hudson River Palisades in the distance.
 There are several maps depicting the Tetard house in this spot, including the below map from the Clements Library at the University of Michigan.
 Note “Tetard’s” on the far right of the map.

-Slaves also inhabited what is probably the oldest house in The Bronx–the Van Cortlandt Mansion in today’s Van Cortlandt Park.
+Enslaved people also inhabited what is probably the oldest house in The Bronx–the Van Cortlandt Mansion in today’s Van Cortlandt Park.
 Jacobus Van Cortlandt (1638-1739) purchased the property in the late 1600’s.
-A 1698 census of “Fordham and Adjacent Places” listed Jacobus’ Van Cortlandt’s slaves as: “hetter, tonne, marce, and hester.”
-By the time of Jacobus’ death, he had more slaves, which he willed to his son, Frederick.
+A 1698 census of “Fordham and Adjacent Places” listed the people held in slavery by Jacobus’ Van Cortlandt as: “hetter, tonne, marce, and hester.”
+By the time of Jacobus’ death, he had more enslaved workers, which he willed to his son, Frederick.
 According to Jacobus’ will of May 12, 1739 Frederick Van Cortlandt was to receive Jacobus’ “Indian Man Slave named Pompey [his] three Negro men Slaves called Piero John and Frank and [his] two Negro Women Hester & Hannah togr. with all the Children that are already or hereafter shall be born of the Body of the said Negro Woman named Hester (except such of the said Children as I may think fit in my life time to dispose of by Deed or Gift or otherwise).”
 In 1748, Frederick began work on the Van Cortlandt Mansion.